Common Presenting Breast Cancer Symptoms

 - Unilateral: That is the nipple charge only occurs on one side

-- Uni-orificial: So this means occuring in a single duct
+- Uni-orificial: So this means occurring in a single duct

 - A serous or bloody discharge.